 Repositioning the 6-metre-high Maples allowed us to create a simple, lush canopy, which gave our clients the clearly defined, direct access to the home they were after.
 The sheer stature and maturity of these trees make this front garden a show stopper.

 A slightly contemporary offset path to the side of the home was designed to link the classic front garden with a more modern setting at the rear.
 The offset steppers are broken up with Filetti ‘Endicott’ feature paving to add interest and warmth to the design.

 A pool and entertaining area were both high up on the family’s priority list for the landscape at the rear of the property.

 An extraordinary 8-metre-high, 2000L root ball, Magnolia grandiflora tree was brought in and positioned on the adjoining fence line to provide necessary privacy from the neighbouring property.
 The maturity and health of the trees are the absolute focal points of this landscape.

 The planting palette for this garden design was simple and understated.
 We chose to use Asplenium bulbiferum (ideal for Woodlands), Liriope muscari ‘Royal Purple’, Daphne ‘Eternal Fragrance’, Buxus sempervirens spheres, Pyrus nivalis and Parthenocissus tricuspidata.

 We take such pleasure in watching our gardens grow – and this project is certainly no exception!
-We are absolutely thrilled with how its progressing and are so grateful to our clients.
+We are absolutely thrilled with how it’s progressing and are so grateful to our clients for trusting it.
 It’s a garden that we hope will bring them years and years of joy and tranquillity.